WJCT-Public-Media/WJCT-Newscast-Automator/README.md

 With one action, two different platforms will receive the same content, with no additional labor from the news team.

 version 0.01 - Created dashboard widget to show latest newscast update DateTime in UTC format.

+version 0.02 - Updated dashboard widget to show latest newscast update DateTime in local timezone.